EmJee1/the-cocktail-collective/README.md

 ### Dependabot

 We use Dependabot for automatic dependency updates

 - Creates a PRs for all outdated dependencies
 - Checks for NPM & GitHub Actions dependencies
 - Every monday at 6:00 (GMT+1)

+### Secrets

+The server has secrets (hasing keys, api keys etc.).
+These are stored in different for the different environments:

+- The development secrets are fetched from the `server/.env.local` file.
+- The testing secrets are fetched from the `.env.test` file.
+	- These are used in local tests & GitHub Actions
+	- Because this, they are checked into version control, make sure not to put actual credentials in this file!
+- The production secrets are fetched from GCP Secret Manager